Nirvi1/vyper2/docs/compiling-a-contract.rst

         // Optional
         "settings": {
             "evmVersion": "istanbul",  // EVM version to compile for.
 Can be byzantium, constantinople, petersburg or istanbul.
-            // optional, whether or not optimizations are turned on
-            // defaults to true
-            "optimize": true,
             // The following is used to select desired outputs based on file names.
             // File names are given as keys, a star as a file name matches all files.
             // Outputs can also follow the Solidity format where second level keys